stievie/ABx/README.md

 Use premake5 to generate solutions for the server and the client.

-1. Server: Open `build/absall.sln` and compile.
+1. Server: Open `build/abs3rd.sln` and `build/absall.sln` and compile.
 2. Client: Open `build/abclient.sln` and compile.

 ## Credits